Fermi surface geometry and momentum dependent electron-phonon coupling drive the charge density wave in quasi-1D ZrTe$3$: Results

 Even if the nesting function $\zeta(\mathbf{q})$ provides information on the Fermi surface geometry, only a divergence in the real part of the susceptibility, $\chi_0(\mathbf{q})$, can signal that an electronic instability is the underlying mechanism of the transition.
 This quantity is defined as:

 where $\mathcal{P}$ denotes the principal value.
-Then, while the contributions to $\zeta(\mathbf{q})$ come only from bands near the Fermi level, the real part of the non-interacting susceptibility may also involve deeper-lying bands.
+This bare susceptibility enters in the definition of the phonon self-energy via Eqs.
+(22) and (23) in Ref. \cite{PhysRevB.82.165111}.
+While the contributions to $\zeta(\mathbf{q})$ come only from bands near the Fermi level, the real part of the non-interacting susceptibility may also involve deeper-lying bands.
 In practice, the momentum dependence mainly arises from pairs of filled and empty bands that are close in energy.
 Thus, \textbf{q} wavevectors that connect multiple regions of the Fermi surface and that produce peaks in $\zeta(\mathbf{q})$ may probably induce a localized softening on $\chi_0(\mathbf{q})$.
 Whether such contributions actually occur must nevertheless be checked explicitly.\\

 In the present case, $\chi_0(\mathbf{q})$ was computed within the Wannier subspace.
 As shown in Fig. \ref{Fig2} (b), $\chi_0(\mathbf{q})$ in the HT-phase is essentially flat along the ($h$, 0, 1/3) direction for $h \in [0, \; 0.10]$ within both PBE and PBE+SOC functionals, a behavior that would typically signal negligible contributions from Fermi level states.
-However, when examined over the full Brillouin zone ($h \in [0, \; 1]$, Supplementary Fig. 3), the values in this interval are moderately softened relative to those at larger $h$, indicating some degree of nesting for $|h| \lesssim 0.1$.
+However, when examined over the full Brillouin zone ($h \in [0, \; 1]$, Fig. S5 \cite{supplemental_material}), the values in this interval are moderately softened relative to those at larger $h$, indicating some degree of nesting for $|h| \lesssim 0.1$.
 This behavior originates from nearly parallel quasi-1D Fermi surface lamellae with weak out-of-plane dispersion.
 The absence of a pronounced \textbf{q}-dependent softening in $\chi_0(\mathbf{q})$ implies that this effect is broadly distributed in this $h$ range and does not single out any preferred wavevector.
 Together with the lack of pronounced peaks in $\zeta(\mathbf{q})$, these results indicate that no specific \textbf{q} wavevector connects a significant fraction of the Fermi surface within either PBE or PBE+SOC.\\